 Q. How old are the children who attend this park day?
 Where do they live?

-A. Our children currently range in age from less than one year to fifteen years.
+A. Our children currently range in age from one year to seventeen years.
 Younger and older children are welcome!
 Participants live in San Mateo and Santa Clara Counties.

 Q. When does everyone arrive?
 When does everyone leave?

 A. Families arrive as early as noon and continue arriving until about 3 PM.
 Some leave as early as 3:30 PM and others stay until sunset.
 Please feel free to arrive and leave when it is convenient for your family!